 Sales Presentation Outline

-Guide understanding and create impact
+Guiding understanding and creating impact

 Call to action and questions

-“I do have some concluding remarks ladies and gentleman, but now would be a good time to answer any of your questions…”
+“I do have some concluding remarks ladies and gentleman, but now would be a good time to answer any remaining questions.”

 Like this page?
 Share it here: